muhammadsalah/Blockchain-weekends/README.md

 However, we can go manual mode; and that is simply achieved via changing the “network.yaml” file, find the CLI container section, and opt for commenting the command line.
 This can be found at line 257. simply add “#” for comment before command.

+This is on terminal number 1.
+Now, run the environment via script from the scripts folder

+	./start_env.sh

+or alternatively issue the following command

+	docker-compose -f network.yaml up

 ##							Behind the scenes														##
 What we are about to leverage is; our CLI container -which is a tool that is meant for development process, can act on behalf of any peer/user (endpoint) as long as it has access to the right certificates, and it has all basic blockchain binaries inside of it; saving the hussle of configuring these binaries on your local machine.